yrys5/MERN/README.md

 # MERN - shop 🏪
 ## About the project

 This website is a full-stack clothing shop with a client site and admin dashboard.
-That's my first quite big project and for now the best.
+That's my first quite big project.

 ## Demo
 [Link to demo](https://shop-first.herokuapp.com/)